mikekeith52/scalecast/README.md

 - `'scale'`: Normalizer from Sklearn

 ## call_me
-- in `manual_forecast()` and `auto_forecast()` you can use the call_me parameter to name the key in the history dict
+- in `manual_forecast()` and `auto_forecast()` you can use the call_me parameter to specify the model nickname which is also the key stored in the object's [history](#history)
-- by default, this will be the same as whatever the estimator is called
+- by default, this will be the same as whatever the estimator is called, so if you are using one of each kind of estimator, you don't need to worry about it

 ### history
 structure: